roman-milk/roman-milk.github.io/traveling-rapist.md

+===

- ****** Traveling Rapist - Lilly ****** bydickpounder73© Lying on her spent and used up, I drifted off to sleep for a few minutes.
+Lying on her spent and used up, I drifted off to sleep for a few minutes.
 When I woke she was whispering, "Oh God I needed this, I am sorry Dick, but I got the real thing tonight."

  I lay there and couldn't decide whether to tell her or not.
 Reaching up and stroking her hair, then pulling her face to me kissing her deep and hard our tongues dancing with the other, she was moaning into my passionate kiss."